nus-cs2113-AY2021S2/ip/docs/README.md

 Examples:
 - `find book` returns all the tasks that match with "book".
   ![img_10.png](screenshots/img_10.png)
-- `find` returns an error message to say the search term canntot be empty.
+- `find` returns an error message to say the search term cannot be empty.
   ![img_11.png](screenshots/img_11.png)

 ### Delete a task: `delete`